 “Life has not been easy,” Jean-Bosco said, “walking long distances in search of water to cook food, wash hands and clean our classrooms.
 We had some rainwater harvesting tanks, but they were not enough.
 Sometimes I would get thirsty but there would be no drinking water in class, and this would affect my ability to concentrate,” he explained.

 No one should have their access denied

 As part of our work in Bugesera, supported by players of People’s Postcode Lottery, we installed a large rainwater tank.
 A filter purifies the water meaning students can get clean drinking water any time of day.
 Meanwhile, a new menstrual hygiene management (MHM) room means that girls have a private place to go to manage their periods and keep them in school.

 “When my sister Claire is on her period she doesn’t have to go home, missing classes.
 She goes to the teacher to request the key of the MHM room to clean herself.
 The room has water, soap, and emergency pads for girls to manage their periods in a hygienic way without missing classes,” Jean-Bosco added.

 A world where every schoolchild like Jean-Bosco and Claire has clean water to drink and a private place to go to the toilet isn’t just a dream.
 Players of People’s Postcode Lottery have already helped us save and change millions of lives.

 Helping us reach everyone, everywhere

 With players’ support, we’ve been able to work in both Bugesera and also Nyamagabe districts in Rwanda transforming school life for students in 38 schools, helping them to unlock their potential.
-In the first six months of our work there, we built four toilet blocks giving 960 students, including girls and people living with disabilities, decent toilets at school.

 Players are changing lives